skerans/Portfolio-React/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue)

 ## Description
-My portfolio transferred to react, using a single page
+Create a single page portfolio, using react.
+React allows users to create single page apps that can hold and render lots of content fast and easy.

 ## Table of Contents
 - [Description](#description)